awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

 + The configuration of your worker tasks, including the number of workers that receive a task and time limits to complete tasks\.
 + Where your output data will be stored\.

-You can create a flow definition in the Amazon SageMaker console or using the Amazon SageMaker [ `CreateFlowDefinition`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html) operation\.
+You can create a flow definition in the SageMaker console or using the SageMaker [ `CreateFlowDefinition`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html) operation\.
 You can build a worker task template using the console for Amazon Textract and Amazon Rekognition task types while creating your flow definition\.

 **Important**
 Human loop activation conditions, which trigger the human loop—for example, confidence thresholds—aren't available for Amazon A2I custom task types\.
 When using the console to create a flow definition for a custom task type, you can't specify activation conditions\.
 When using the Amazon A2I API to create a flow definition for a custom task type, you can't set the `HumanLoopActivationConditions` attribute of the `HumanLoopActivationConditionsConfig` parameter\.
 To control when human reviews are initiated, specify conditions under which `StartHumanLoop` is called in your custom application\.
 In this case, every `StartHumanLoop` invocation results in a human review\.
 For more information, see [Use Amazon Augmented AI with Custom Task Types](a2i-task-types-custom.md)\.